 In my experience, simplicity is not valued enough in software development.
 Instead, there is a lot of emphasis placed on flexibility.
 Many developers like to write code which handles any problem which might appear at any point in the future.
 In that regard, they are fortune tellers, trying to find a solution for eventual problems.
 This can work out very well if their predictions are right.
 Most of the time, however, this flexibility only causes unneeded complexity in the code which gets in the way and does not actually solve any problems.
 This is not surprising as telling the future is a messy business.
 Nevertheless, this thinking is encouraged both at universities and in many corporate environments and, in my opinion, it is very dangerous.
 For example, a few years ago, I was asked by a colleague to change the if-else-statement I had just written into a switch-statement.
-I was confused as the code only had two different cases to handle and using a switch-statement seemed like overkill (I also dislike switch-cases in general).
-So, I asked him why I should change it and he told me that he expected adding further cases to the switch-statement in the future and wanted the code to be ready for it.
+I was confused as the code only had two different cases to handle and using a switch-statement seemed like overkill.
+So, I asked him why I should change it and he told me that he expected further cases in the future and wanted the code to be ready for it.
 He also dismissed my suggestion of keeping the if-statement for the moment and changing it to a switch-statement only when needed.
 He said that he wasn’t confident that whoever was going to do the change was competent enough to recognize that the if-statement needed to be replaced.
 In the end, I gave in and changed the code.
 The switch-case was not extended to this day.

 What my colleague failed to realize is that flexibility does not come for free: You pay for it with increased code complexity (and with pointless switch-statements).
 Flexibility usually implies more indirections in your code.
 More indirections mean that it becomes harder to figure out what happens where (and when) in your code base.
 If you overdo it, you will spend a lot of time hunting for certain pieces of code.
 For example, you might wonder why a numeric value on your UI is wrong.
 You can quickly find out which method the frontend uses to read it from the backend.
 However, finding the piece of code which actually calculates this value can be much more difficult.
 I once had to navigate through ten classes to find the calculation logic for such a value.
 It was not a pleasant experience.